cloudzfy/ai-course/homework-1/README.md

 Note

-* When the costs of two or more nodes are equal, you need to make sure these nodes are popped off the search queue in alphabetical order.
+* When the costs of two or more nodes are equal, you need to make sure these nodes are **popped off the search queue in alphabetical order**.
 This will resolve ambiguity and ensure that there is only one correct solution for each problem.
-* Your algorithm should perform loop detection.
+* Your algorithm should perform **loop detection**.
 As studied in lectures 2-4, do not enqueue a child that has a state already visited, unless the child has a better cost than when we previously visited that state (see slides about “A clean robust algorithm” in session02-04.pptx lecture slides).
 * You can assume that all step costs are positive or zero.

 **Compilability**